Max Spahn Ph.D.

 About

-Driven by a passion for developing innovative software solutions, my career has focused on creating efficient and effective algorithms.
-Over the past five years in both academic and corporate research, I have developed novel methods for solving complex computational problems and implemented existing solutions for robotics applications.
+Driven by a passion for developing innovative software solutions for robotic applications, my career has focused on creating efficient algorithms for motion planning and control.
+Over the past six years in both academic and corporate research, I have contributed to the research in new methods, and implemented several existing solutions known from the academic world to get them closer to the business application.

 Skills